haxmeister/e-go/doc/modules.rst

 Ego uses modular design.
 The modules that are currently available are:

 * ego config - can modify the /etc/ego.conf file
-* ego doc - parses information from Funtoo Wiki and displays it in terminal
+* ego doc - parses information from LiGurOS Wiki and displays it in terminal
 * ego kit - displays information about kits selected
 * ego query - provides various information about packages in repository
 * ego sync - manages the process of synchronizing portage tree (meta-repo)